 - Common injuries such as burns, dislocations, fractures, concussions, eye injuries, lacerations, and brain trauma.

 - Services during treatment and recovery, such as ambulance, emergency room treatment, x-rays, hospitalization, surgery, chiropractic visits and more.

 - Outpatient therapies (occupational, physical, vocational, speech, respiratory, cognitive, behavioral)

 Q. Are dependents covered when playing organized sports?

 A. When looking for a well-rounded, comprehensive plan to offer your clients, coverage for youth organized sports injuries is an important feature.
 Millions of kids play organized sports in the U.S. Most likely a few of those children have parents who work for your clients.
 And whether it’s baseball, soccer, lacrosse or football, they have a greater risk for accidents when they play sports.

-Guardian's Accident Insurance not only covers children when playing organized sports, it increases benefits by 20% if a covered dependent child (aged 18 years old or younger) is injured while participating in an organized sport.
+Guardian's Accident Insurance not only covers children when playing organized sports, it increases benefits by up to 25%1 if a covered dependent child (aged 18 years old or younger) is injured while participating in an organized sport.
 We also cover baseline concussion studies, which are required by many youth sports leagues.